 While understanding the move, Reece was disappointed that audiences would never see the hard work he and others had placed into those sequels.
 The cancellation of Dumbo II was especially painful for Reece, given his passion for the project.

 Mrs. Jumbo tells Dumbo about his father, in a Dumbo II reel by Mary Locatell.

 “Yeah, it was hard,” he says.
 “More than anything, though, I felt honored to be a guardian of this iconic Disney character.”
 Reece is hopeful that, like Frozen, Dumbo II will someday fly again – particularly since the project was rumored to have been moved to Walt Disney Feature Animation before it became Walt Disney Animation Studios.
 “No one believed Dumbo could fly the first time, right?
 So, maybe his ears will serve him again someday.”

-Reece was pleased that at least two of his projects reached completion: Cinderella III: A Twist in Time and The Little Mermaid III, renamed The Little Mermaid: Ariel’s Beginning.
+Reece was pleased that at least two of his projects reached completion: Cinderella III and The Little Mermaid III, renamed The Little Mermaid: Ariel’s Beginning.
 Released in February 2007, Cinderella III debuted at the top of the video sales chart, while also becoming one of Disney’s most acclaimed sequels.
-Critics praised the traditionally animated sequel for digging deeper into the characters of Walt Disney’s 1950 classic.
+Critics praised the sequel for digging deeper into the characters of Walt Disney’s 1950 classic.
 In August 2008, Ariel’s Beginning followed suit by also debuting at #1 and garnering mostly positive reviews.